MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 If your organization isn't ready to deploy Teams and you use Group Policy, you can enable the *Don't install Microsoft Teams with new installations or updates of Office* policy setting.
 You can find this policy setting under Computer Configuration\Policies\Administrative Templates\Microsoft Office 2016 (Machine)\Updates.

+> [!NOTE]
+> - This policy setting only applies if you are installing or updating to Version 1905 or later of Office 365 ProPlus (or Office 365 Business).
+> - Be sure you're using at least version 4873.1000 of the [Administrative Template files (ADMX/ADML)](https://www.microsoft.com/download/details.aspx?id=49030), which were released on June 13, 2019.

 If you enable this policy setting, Teams won't be installed in the following scenarios:

 - New installations of Office 365 ProPlus